projf/projf-explore/demos/mandelbrot/README.md

 You can then build `top_mandel` as you would for any Vivado project.

-Arty controls (only work when rendering is complete):
+Arty button controls:

 * BTN2 - left/up/zoom-out
 * BTN1 - select mode: horizontal/vertical/zoom
 * BTN0 - right/down/zoom-in
+* RESET - return to starting coordinates and zoom

+_NB.
+Controls don't work if rendering is in progress._

 The four green LEDs show status:

-* LED4 - rendering in progress
+* LD7 - rendering in progress
-* LED3 - horizontal motion
+* LD6 - horizontal motion
-* LED2 - vertical motion
+* LD5 - vertical motion
-* LED1 - zoom
+* LD4 - zoom

 ## Verilator Build